 Alfredo Morelos, a name that screams entertainment.
 The Rangers striker has been sensational since arriving in Scotland 2 years ago.
 The league’s top scorer in 2018/19, he’s continued his form in the Europa League this season.
-Today, he scored a brilliant brace to earn his side a point away at Feyenoord, taking them to top of their group.
-25 goals in all competitions and it’s only November.
+In November, he scored a brilliant brace to earn his side a point away at Feyenoord, taking them to top of their group.
+23 goals in all competitions and it’s only January.
 Can he fire Steven Gerrard’s side to the title this year?

-Despite Steven Gerrard being insistent that the Colombian will stay in Glasgow, he could be tempted with a move to the Premier League.
-Reports have linked the forward to a move to Crystal Palace.
+Despite Steven Gerrard being insistent that the Colombian will stay in Glasgow, he could be tempted with a move to the Premier League or even further afield.
+Reports have him linked to Spanish side Sevilla.
 Here’s why he’s rated so highly by the Gers:

 If you had to describe Morelos in 2 words, ‘BOX OFFICE’ comes to mind.
 We’ll start with the positives.
 His goal record has been sensational since signing from HJK in 2017.

 Alfredo Morelos’ stats for Rangers (ALL COMPETITIONS):

 Alfredo Morelos – Style of Play

 The 5ft 10 striker has a good turn of pace, which coupled with his immense physicality, makes him such a versatile forward.
 As you can see above, he bags a decent number of assists along side goals, emphasising his ability to play the role of provider too.